bschmookler/star-analysis/simulation/with_tracking/README.md

 root4star -b -q 'recon.C(100,"StFwdTrackMaker_ideal_sim_fst_seed.root", true, true, false,1,"mu-",30)'
 ```

-To run all simulation setting and create the simple tree for further analysis, use the [run_fast.sh](run_fast.sh) file in this directory.
+To run all simulation settings and create a simple tree for further analysis, use the [run_fast.sh](run_fast.sh) file in this directory.
+Note that you will need to compile the <i>StSimpleReaderMaker</i> in this repository to make the final simple ROOT tree.

+To run with a single-particle simualtion with uniform eta and energy spectra, use the [runSimUniform.C](runSimUniform.C), [recon_uniform.C](recon_uniform.C), and [run_uniform.sh](run_uniform.sh) files in this directory.